jamescherti/buffer-guardian.el/README.md

 In addition to regular file-visiting buffers, `buffer-guardian-mode` also handles specialized editing buffers used for inline code blocks, such as `org-src` (for Org mode) and `edit-indirect` (commonly used for Markdown source code blocks).
 These temporary buffers are linked to an underlying parent buffer.
 Automatically saving them ensures that modifications made within these isolated code environments are correctly propagated back to the original Org or Markdown file.

+If this package enhances your workflow, please show your support by **⭐ starring buffer-guardian on GitHub** to help more users discover its benefits.

 Other features that are **disabled** by default:
 - Save the buffer even if a window change results in the same buffer being selected.
 (Variable: `buffer-guardian-save-same-buffer-on-window-change`)
 - Save all file-visiting buffers periodically at a specific interval.
 (Variable: `buffer-guardian-save-all-buffers-interval`)